 This can go on for years and years.

 Sadly, boredom can enter your sex life as well.
 The rush of fresh love fades and you know his body.
 Now, lovemaking is truly about enjoying your partner, and not just idealizing a ravishing new love.
 Since sex is so much in the head, power struggles can do a lot of damage.
 Who wants to let go and be intimate, if he’s so rejecting and needs to be right all the time?
 Can you hold her lovingly if you’re so mad, or will you just turn over and go to sleep after coitus, leaving her wondering if you really care?

 Many marriages fade because of things left unsaid.
-You both carry anger which segues into disappointment and boredom.
+Both people carry anger, which segues into disappointment and boredom.